NuevoFoundation/workshops/content/english/phaser-space-invaders-game/activity-9.md

 With this setup, by changing the difficulty variable, we change how often the enemies shoot.
 A lower difficulty will make the game harder because it will make the probability that an enemy shoots harder.

-Now to make the level update when the player destroys all of the enemies, we will create a `levelClear()` method that will update the difficulty variable, reset the enemytimer, create new enemies (by calling createEnemies()), and update the level text on screen :
+Now to make the level update when the player destroys all of the enemies, we will create a `levelClear()` method that will update the difficulty variable, reset the enemy timer, create new enemies (by calling `createEnemies()`), and update the level text on screen :

 <!--- ![level_clear](../media/10/level_clear.png)--->
 <img src="../media/10/level_clear.png" alt="level_clear" style="width:950px;"/>